mandarini/yet-another-meeting-analyzer/CONTRIBUTING.md

 2. In Netlify, create a new site and select the GitHub repository for Yama.
 3. Netlify will automatically detect the build settings (Vite) and prompt you to set the required environment variables (`VITE_SUPABASE_URL`, `VITE_SUPABASE_ANON_KEY`).
 4. Once connected, every push to the repository will trigger a build and deploy the latest version to the configured Netlify site.

-> **Note:** There is no need for manual deployment or to use other platforms.
-All deployments are managed through Netlify's GitHub integration.

 > **Important:**
 > If you change the Netlify site URL (for example, when renaming the site or switching domains), you **must** contact the Nx Google Auth admin to update the allowed redirect URIs and domains in the Google Auth settings.
 You may also need to update the Auth settings in the Supabase dashboard to reflect the new site URL.
 Failing to do so will break authentication for all users.